slashingweapon/as-perod/Mosyph.md

 Only this much is certain: that when Mosyph emerged from his sojourn posessed of tremendous magical learning and a store of powerful tools.
 His beauty and grace were likewise increased, perhaps a gift from his fey benefactor.

-= Mosyph The Wanderer =
+# Mosyph The Wanderer

 The future Emperor walked the inhabited lands for some years, often hiding his true face.
 He traveled in various guises that allowed him to move freely: as an actor, a tinker's assistant, and a bard, among others.
 Where the name Mosyph had been forgotten or was never known, he used his own name.
 In other places he used the name Avalael, which sounds like the elven word for "flower child" but is the fey word for "beautiful stranger".

 The world inhabited by the Third Children he returned to was much as the one he had left: tiny nations formed alliances and borders which shifted yearly through marriage or war.
 Elves lived in a diaspora lurking in the world's forests.
 Dwarven tribes fought as much between themselves as they did the humans.
 Halflings lived among the humans and gnomes, often as slaves.
-Free Gnomes lived in loosely organized city-states behind the [[Rakrodperkim]], warring a little more with the goblins than with each other.
+Free Gnomes lived in loosely organized city-states behind the [Rakrodperkim](Rakrodperkim.html), warring a little more with the goblins than with each other.

 Almost everywhere, the stong ruled for themselves and the weak were mostly impoverished.
 Slavery was a universal institution.
 War was a game played by nobles with the lives of the commoners.
 Learning of any kind was increasingly rare because the places of learning had long been razed.
 Shrines and temples were rare outside of heavily fortified cities because so many wars had been fought under religious pretexts.

 From time to time Mosyph would unveil himself to a trusted few, and pronounce his intention to create a single nation.
 Such people formed the network of spies and followers who paved the way for his conquest.

-The future Emperor ended his wanderings in the far West, between the high mountains and the restless sea, among the humans called the Eld'che, in the place now known as [[EssTina|Ess'Tina]].
+The future Emperor ended his wanderings in the far West, between the high mountains and the restless sea, among the humans called the Eld'che, in the place now known as [EssTina|Ess'Tina](EssTina|Ess'Tina.html).
 They were a people who knew little of war and even less of slavery.
-There he wooed and won the seeress [[Y'syen]] for his wife, whose only brideprice was the promise of a light rule upon her people.
+There he wooed and won the seeress [Y'syen](Y'syen.html) for his wife, whose only brideprice was the promise of a light rule upon her people.

-= Mosyph, King Of Soubous =
+# Mosyph, King Of Soubous

 Having walked the length and breadth of the lands he intended to conquer, Mosyph began his empire with a startling series of conquests in the interior, in the area now known as the Principality of Soubous.
 When asked about this particular choice by a close follower, Mosyph is said to have replied "There are more slaves than free people in that place, and I have need of an army."